loveencounterflow/icql-dba/README.md

   * alternatively, `dba.do { ram: true, foreign_keys: false, unsafe: true, }, -> ...`
 * [X] set the allowable number of attached DBs to 125 (`SQLITE_MAX_ATTACHED=125` in `build-sqlite3`; also see ["Maximum Number Of Attached Databases"](https://sqlite.org/limits.html))
+* [ ] enable to open directories that contain multiple file-based SQLite DBs; schemas could be named after (portions of) filenames